Study Abroad Resources

 All Elizabethtown students and employees are required to adhere to the Elizabethtown College Policy Regarding Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Stalking, Dating Violence and Domestic Violence which can be located in the Student Handbook, available at http://catalog.etown.edu

 If you receive a report, tend to the physical safety needs of the reporting person.
-If necessary, seek immediate medical attention, preserve any evidence and document incident and Report to Elizabethtown College by contacting Dr. Armenta Hinton, Title IX Coordinator and/or Dr. Kyle C. Kopko, Assistant Dean for Academic Achievement and Engagement, and local authorities.
+If necessary, seek immediate medical attention, preserve any evidence and document incident and Report to Elizabethtown College by contacting Dr. Armenta Hinton, Title IX Coordinator and/or Dr. David L. Kenley, Director, Center for Global Understanding and Peacemaking, and local authorities.

 Dr. Armenta Hinton

 Director of Diversity, Inclusion and Title IX

 Nicarry Hall, Room 236